denoland/deno_docker/README.md

 WORKDIR /app

+# Prefer not to run as root.
+USER deno

-# cache the deps as a layer (this is re-run only when deps.ts is modified)
+# Cache the dependencies as a layer (this is re-run only when deps.ts is modified).
+# Ideally this will download and compile _all_ external files used in main.ts.
 COPY deps.ts /app
 RUN deno fetch deps.ts

+# These steps will be re-run upon each file change in your working directory:
 ADD . /app
-# compile the main app so that it doesn't need to be compiled at each startup
+# Compile the main app so that it doesn't need to be compiled each startup/entry.
 RUN deno fetch main.ts

 ENTRYPOINT ["deno", "run", "--allow-net", "main.ts"]
 ```